DumbleDuck/Unity-Sensor-Integration/README.md

-# Sensor Integration in an open-world robot environment in Unity
+# Sensor Integration in an open-world robot environment

 This project provides tools and scripts to integrate real-world sensor data into Unity applications.
 It facilitates real-time communication between Unity and external sensors using MQTT.